loganpoynterdev/lamp-docker/readme.md

 docker-compose up -d
 ```

-Once you are finished, execute:
+Once you are finished, make sure to spin down your containers:

 ```
 docker-compose down